SerhatKaraman0/Pusula_Serhat_Karaman/README.md

 - **100% numerical features** for ML compatibility
 - **Comprehensive encoding** of all categorical variables
 - **Optimized feature set** with redundancy removal

-## 🤝 Contributing

-This project follows professional data science development practices:

-- **Modular Architecture**: Clear separation of concerns
-- **Comprehensive Testing**: Validation at every pipeline stage
-- **Documentation**: Extensive code and process documentation
-- **Error Handling**: Production-ready error management
-- **Logging**: Complete audit trail for all operations

-For modifications or extensions, follow the established patterns for error handling, logging, and validation to maintain system reliability and maintainability.

-## 📄 License

-This project is developed for the Pusula Talent Academy Data Science Case Study.

----

-**Ready to predict medical treatment durations with confidence!** 🏥📊